D1M1TR10S/github-mcp-server/README.md

 ## Prerequisites

-1. An MCP host that supports the latest MCP specification and remote servers, such as [VS Code](https://code.visualstudio.com/).
+1. An MCP host application that supports the latest MCP specification and remote servers, such as [VS Code](https://code.visualstudio.com/).
+2. For OAuth authentication: the host application must have a registered GitHub App or OAuth App on GitHub for the Remote GitHub MCP Server.

 ## Installation